 This workshop, organised in honour of Jonathan Pila's 60th birthday, brings together leading experts in these various developments.
 The speakers include a blend of established experts and promising junior researchers, as well as people from nearby areas in which o-minimality or functional transcendence are applied.

-Speakers: Enrico Bombieri (IAS) tbc, Laura Capuano (Roma Tre), Gabriel Dill (Hannover), Ziyang Gao (Leibniz Hannover), Philipp Hagbegger (Basel) tbc, Annette Huber (Freiburg), David Masser (Basel), Kobi Peterzil (Haifa), Marta Pieropan (Utrecht), Jonathan Pila (Oxford), Peter Sarnak (Princeton and IAS), Tom Scanlon (Berkeley), Harry Schmidt (Basel), Margaret Thomas (Purdue), Jacob Tsimerman (Toronto), Umberto Zanier (Pisa)
+Speakers: Gal Binyamini (Weizmann), Laura Capuano (Roma Tre), Gabriel Dill (Hannover), Ziyang Gao (Leibniz Hannover), Philipp Habegger (Basel), Annette Huber (Freiburg), David Masser (Basel), Alina Ostafe (NSW), Kobi Peterzil (Haifa), Marta Pieropan (Utrecht), Jonathan Pila (Oxford), Tom Scanlon (Berkeley), Harry Schmidt (Basel), Margaret Thomas (Purdue), Jacob Tsimerman (Toronto), Umberto Zannier (Pisa)

 Graduate students interested in these topics may also be interested in the CMI-HIMR Summer School on Unlikely Intersections in Diophantine Geometry.